 Key techniques in visual inspection

-Visual inspection is so critical for quality control and it ensures that products and systems meet set standards.
-Several technological advancements over the years have introduced several techniques that improve the accuracy and efficiency of visual inspections.
-These include
+Visual inspection is critical for quality control, ensuring that products and systems meet set standards.
+Over the years, new techniques have improved the accuracy and efficiency of visual inspections, including:

 What are the common challenges in visual inspection?